cmb84scd/cmb84scd/README.md

 | [Acebook-HoneyBunnies](https://acebook-honeybunnies.herokuapp.com/) | Second group project at Makers.
 A clone of Facebook | Ruby, Rails, Rspec, Capybara, Psql |
 | [Mazee](https://github.com/cmb84scd/Mazee) | A maze game I made before starting at Makers | Python, pygame |

+## Experience

+**Web Developer** (2005 - present)
+As I previously mentioned, I used to look after 3 websites and these belonged to 3 different dance groups.
+In each case I took them over from someone else, so they were already established and I just had to keep them up to date.
+2 of the websites were originally in word and I redid both in HTML, though not at the same time!
+The third was redone by someone else and I learnt a lot from seeing their code, which helped me improve the ones I was working on.
+In redoing 2 of the websites I discovered just how much extra stuff Word adds to a document that isn't needed.
+I'd already stripped a load out of the first site I was redoing, when I saw what had been done on the third one and realised I could take out even more.
+So I went back to the first one and did just that!
+The two that I redid were just very basic HTML and CSS, which I learnt as I went along.

+**Dance Teacher** (September 2011 - present)
+- For the first 2 years I would take a Scottish Dance class if the regular teacher was unavailable for any reason.
+In September 2013 I took over the beginners class and taught it every week that it ran, until December 2018 when the classes merged.
+While teaching this class, and since then, I occasionally take evenings for other clubs.
+- It should be noted in all cases I am teaching adults and if children are present, their parents/guardians are also present.

+**The Best Connection** (September 2019 to March 2020)
+*Retail assistant (agency staff)*

+**Tesco** (March 2003 to May 2019)
+*Stock Controller*
+- Used a Personal Digital Assistant (PDA) to manage stock and I usually ended up being the one fixing them!
+Usually this just entailed me doing different types of reboots and if these didn't work, then I would report them by phoning the helpdesk so that they could be swapped out.
+I trained colleagues on how to use the new machines when they were upgraded as well as aiding them to put the company's staff apps on their phones.
+- My job involved counting stock, cubing products, printing missing shelf edge labels, re-merchandising where necessary, mapping and investigating stock levels.
+So essentially I was trouble shooting internal hardware to manage stock and supporting the use of internal hardware.
+- I was also the team lead and manager when required.
+When this happened I would be looking after 3-6 staff and delegate work when required.

 ## Education

 #### Makers Academy (March 2020 to July 2020)